aghull/aghull.github.com/_posts/2013-01-10-Dirty-models.md

     post.was.published? #=> true if published? was true for the previous state post.newly.cancelled? #=> true if cancelled? is currently true and *only* as a result of the current changes

+This is great for nice readable callbacks and observer's that act on changes in the model's state that just happened.